wzhou7/WTT-R/README.md

 ```

+# Special Notes

-# Using Google Pretrained Word Vectors in R
+## Using Google Pretrained Word Vectors in R

 The Google Pretrained Word Vectors are available in a binary file.
-It can be downloaded here and unzip locally.

-GoogleNews-vectors-negative300.bin

-To load these vectors, there was an R package called rword2vec to use.
-It is now unmaintained.
+Since it is very large, we do not include a copy here.
+You can obtain it as follows:

+1. Go to Google's [word2vec archive page](https://code.google.com/archive/p/word2vec/), search for "GoogleNews-vectors-negative300.bin.gz" to find its download [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).
+2. Download it and and unzip locally.
+You will have a file `GoogleNews-vectors-negative300.bin`.
+Note the .gz file is more than 1GB, and when extracted, the .bin file will be more than 3GB.

+We can use the R package called `[rword2vec](https://github.com/mukul13/rword2vec)` to load these pretrained vectors.

 After searching around, here's my fix based on Windows.

 1. Download the .c function from `rword2vec` and save it in the working directory